CezaryZal/Dimension-tolerances/README.md

 # ContactsDatabaseREST

-The project is a library for business and private contacts details.
+The project is a metrological calculated to show upper and lower deviation of the entered dimension

 ## Applied technologies
 Backend:
 - Maven
-- Spring (validator moze)
+- Spring
 - Hibernate
 - REST API